syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Relational-Getting-Started.md

 ### Sort Row/Column by Date

-You can sort a field either in ascending or descending order according for date type by using the **sortOrder** property.
+You can sort a field either in ascending or descending order according for date type by using the **SortOrder** property.
 Sorting is applicable only for Row and Column fields.
 By default, fields are arranged in ascending order.

-N> To apply sorting by date, you need to specify the `format` and `formatString` in the field.
+N> To apply sorting by date, you need to specify the `Format` and `FormatString` in the field.

 {% highlight cshtml %}